-Having a biblical faith also means that when other sources, or your own personal tastes, give something a different style, form, or substance than that found in the Bible, you look at the scriptures more closely.
+A Christian faith is one that is shaped by the Bible.
+When other sources, or your own tastes, give you something very different from what's found in the Bible, you look at the scriptures more closely.
 Even if you decide that it's outdated or unjust, take a closer look again.
 See what it's really driving at, what core things about it come into play, and place those within the context of the Gospel of Christ.
-Having a biblical faith means to trust that the Bible has something to tell you.
+Having a biblical faith means to trust that Scripture has something to tell you.
 Find the underlying purposes behind it.
 Then, bring that to bear on the way you deal with the subject matter.
-If you are Christian, you should always be undertaking the discipline of putting yourself under the Spirit who speaks through the Bible.
-But that plays out differently with each Christian, and differently within each Christian over time.
-Remember that you are making decisions about how you live and how you think -- others must make up their minds for themselves.
-You are free to advocate, debate, teach, affirm, reject, or organize, but if you act to silence others or to be hateful toward them, you are acting against Jesus and His gospel, and are thus being anti-biblical.
+Theology, when done right, leads us back to the Bible, so that we can be further lit up by the Spirit.
+If you're a Christian, you need to keep taking on the discipline of hearing the Spirit who speaks through the Bible.
+It plays out differently in each Christian, and within each Christian over time.
+Remember that you are making decisions about how you live and how you think - others are responsible for their own minds.
+You are free to advocate, debate, teach, affirm, re-shape, reject, and organize.
+But if you act to silence or be hateful towards others, you are acting against Jesus and His gospel, and are thus anti-biblical.

 Often, what the Bible teaches is very different than what's usually called 'biblical'.
-The word's meaning has been so watered down or septically-laden that it describes anything from snake-handlers to end-time cultists and dominionists to the seminary teachers that boost the 'new morality' or modern pantheisms and neo-gnosticisms.
+The word's meaning has been so watered down or septically-laden that it is used to describe anything from snake-handlers to end-time cultists and dominionists to the college teachers that boost a 'new moral order' or modern pantheisms or neo-gnosticisms.
 So what do you do when a "biblical" teaching is cited, especially on political matters?
 See if it's really there (hint: it rarely is), and, if it is, what would be the most loving yet effective way to hold to that truth.
 Talk to others about it.
-Certainly talk to your pastor about it, if that's who's pushing non-biblical political ideas as 'biblical'.
-They may get angry and vindictive, and tell you to leave; there are other congregations, at least some of which will welcome you.
+Especially, talk to your pastor about it, if that's who's pushing non-biblical political ideas as 'biblical'.
+They may get angry and vindictive, and tell you to leave; there are other congregations, many of which will welcome you.